 The cost of self-constructed assets includes expenditures on materials, direct labour, borrowing costs and an allocated proportion of project overheads.
-Major parts of an item of property, plant and equipment with different estimated useful lives are accounted for as separate items (major components) of property, plant and equipment.
 When the cost of replacing part of an item of property, plant and equipment is capitalized, the carrying amount of the replaced part is derecognized.
 Any gain or loss on disposal or retirement of an item of property, plant and equipment is determined as the difference between the proceeds from disposal and the carrying amount of the asset less cost to sell and is recognized in net earnings or loss.